gear-tech/gear-js/api/README.md

 const genesis = gearApi.genesisHash.toHex();
 ```

-Since Vara and VaraTestnet can have different runtime versions, they can have different extrinsics signatures.
-If your application is running on the Vara Network it is more convinient to use the `VaraApi` class instead of `GearApi` and `VaraTestnetApi` for the Vara Testnet Network
+Since different networks can have different runtime versions, they can have different extrinsics / rpc calls signatures.
+In general you may use `GearApi` class to interact with the node, but it can be more convivnient to use classes based on a specific runtime version.
+For example for interacting with the network that has runtime version more than `1010` you can use the `VaraApiV1010` class.
 ---

 ## Payloads and metadata